 2011/12 was a case of just missing out on glory, losing semi finalists in the East District (UWIC) and Enoch Lewis (Tonmawr) cups and losing playoff contenders to Heolycyw in the Mid Glam Premier league, but the team coached by Dai Martin played some attractive rugby and scored well over 100 tries.

-However, with Lloyd Thomas again leading the side they won the Mid Glamorgan Premier league table and then the play off championship, disposing of Maesteg Celtic in the semi final then walloping Heolycyw 43-6 in the final at Pyle.
+The Seconds were back on the glory trail in a successful 2012/13 campaign.
+With Lloyd Thomas again leading the side they won the Mid Glamorgan Premier league table and then the play off championship, disposing of Maesteg Celtic in the semi final then walloping Heolycyw 43-6 in the final at Pyle.

 2010/11 was also a good year for the Youth, now under the full charge of Kevin Jones.
 Ironically, it started with a month’s ban imposed for an accumulation of disciplinary points the previous year.
 Yet they still succeeded in reaching the East District cup final where they lost to Glamorgan Wanderers 23-15, no disgrace against the team that was unbeaten playing in a higher section of the Blues youth leagues and winner of the Welsh Youth cup two years running.
 Llanharan were without skipper Scott Malone, son of Colin, one of the club’s senior coaches, the wing forward injuring himself on First XV duty, having become a regular on the seniors’ team sheet along with another youth qualified star, Harley Thomson.

 2011/12 brought an east District semi final but Glamorgan Wanderers from a higher section were too big and strong and we went down 47-9.

 The succeeding two campaigns saw young sides struggle to compete and, worryingly, in 2013/14 many games were called off despite the efforts of new coach Hugh James who took over from Kevin Jones.